ibm-cloud-docs/watsonx-code-assistant/getting-started.md

-You deployed and connected your IBM Cloud components to your provisioned watsonx Code Assistant instance.
-You're ready to take your next steps by integrating watsonx Code Assistant with Microsoft Visual Studio Code environment for Ansible or Z.
+You deployed and connected your {{site.data.keyword.cloud_notm}} components to your provisioned watsonx Code Assistant instance.
+You're ready to take your next steps and integrate watsonx Code Assistant with your Microsoft Visual Studio Code environment for Ansible or Z.

 ## Next steps
 {: #anchor_value}